 However, if you have just a couple of days you may just want to walk around the cobblestone streets and check out the colorful artisan markets and the messy and noisy municipal market, both of them extremely fascinating and at a short walk from one another.

-This travel guide of San Cristobal de las Casas aims to take you around the city sharing all the things to do and the best places to visit but also all those practical tips that you need when
+This travel guide of San Cristobal de las Casas aims to take you around the city sharing all the things to do and the best places to visit but also all those practical tips that you need.

 San Cristobal de las Casas Map

 The best things to do in San Cristobal de las Casas

 San Cristobal de las Casas is full of interesting places to visit, ancient churches, markets, and lovely cafes where to sit and try local specialties, and if you are on a working holiday, also spend some time working on your laptop.

 In fact, San Cristobal is one of the best destinations for Digital Nomads in Mexico.
 And you will understand why after you read about all the amazing things you can do in San Cristobal.